Find out if your charity or social enterprise’s proposal to raise money meets the conditions of SITR and how to apply.

 - preparing to carry on the trade within 2 years of the date of the investment

-Any money you use to buy shares or stock in a company isn’t a qualifying activity.
+Any money you use to buy shares or stocks in a company is not a qualifying activity.

 Qualifying subsidiary companies

 If your company owns subsidiaries they need to be ‘qualifying subsidiaries’.
 This means: